2018 Nonprofit Finance Conference

-Craig Lapine is the founder and executive director of Cultivating Community.
-Cultivating Community grows sustainable communities by expanding access to healthy, local food; by empowering youth and adults to play diverse roles in restoring a local, sustainable food system; and by modeling, teaching, and advocating for ecological food production.
+Craig Lapine is the founder and executive director of Cultivating Community, a nonprofit organization that grows sustainable communities by expanding access to healthy, local food; by empowering youth and adults to play diverse roles in restoring a local, sustainable food system; and by modeling, teaching, and advocating for ecological food production.
 Craig is a past president of the Maine Organic Farmers and Gardeners Association (MOFGA) and co-founded what is now the Portland Food Council.
 He is on the network team for Food Solutions New England—the UNH-based entity that convenes New England’s annual Food Summit and that published the New England Food Vision.
 He holds an A.B. in English Literature from Princeton University (1985) and an M.Ed. in Teaching & Learning from the Harvard Graduate School of Education (1998).

 Rob Levin, Robert H. Levin Attorney at Law

 Rob Levin practices law in Maine and New Hampshire, specializing in nonprofit organizations and land conservation.
 Nonprofits make up approximately 90% of Rob’s client base, and he has served as a volunteer board director, Treasurer, and Finance Committee member for Portland Trails and other organizations, giving him a broad perspective on the fiscal and record keeping issues facing charities.

 Kristin A. Mendoza, Bernstein Shur